NessJade96/Object-Oriented-Programming--Team-Profile_generator/README.md

 Setup folder structures and README for planning notes.
 Created the HTML structure into index.html so I could create styling.
 Installed Tailwind to impliment styling.

 Commit 2:
+started the index.js code using inquirer - Inquirer to prompt questions and receive answers.
+Functions with promises to eventually return all of the answers, looping through the different engineers/interns.

+Commit 3:
+Used require() to import the other js pages.
+All the promise functions to also add a new key into each element of the array - role.
+Then I used map to go through each of the elements in the array and if they equaled to Manager - then use the constructor to create a manager element.
+And so on for each of the intern and engineers.

 ## Heroicons used: